bhavesh1129/MultiplayerCardGame/README.md

 ## How to Execute the Application

-This readme explains how to execute the application to run a multiplayer card game.
-The game is developed using Java programming language and can be run using any Integrated Development Environment (IDE) such as IntelliJ, Eclipse, etc. The application can be downloaded in a zip format from the provided link, and then it can be extracted to a directory of your choice.
-Once the extraction is complete, follow the steps below to run the application:

-1. Open your chosen IDE.
+1. To run the application, extract the downloaded zip file to a directory of your choice or clone this repository on your local system.
+2. The application does not require any extra dependencies to run.
-2. Import the extracted file as a new project in your IDE.
+3. Import the extracted file as a new project in your preferred IDE.
-3. Locate the Main class in the main package.
+4. Locate the Main class in the main package.
-4. Run the Main class to start the application.
+5. Run the Main class to start the application.

-Note that no extra dependencies are required to run the application.
+6. The game can be played with a minimum of 2 players and a maximum of 4 players.
+7. Input the desired number of players during the game's start.
+8. The application runs on any environment that supports Java 1.8 or above.

 ## Kinds of Responses